Center for Cooperative Media awards nine grants to New Jersey journalists for AAJA, NAHJ, NABJ, NAJA and NLGJA events

 - NLGJA’s 2018 National Convention in Palm Springs, Calif.

-And also note that the scholarships can be applied to more than just the events and organizations listed above; you will be asked to indicate which training or conference you’re applying for funding for on your application.
+And also note that the grants can be applied to more than just the events and organizations listed above; you will be asked to indicate which training or conference you’re applying for funding for on your application.

 I mentioned some of the larger organizations that focus on increasing diversity in media in this post; if you’re looking for more info on this subject or want to find other institutions and opportunities for training, conferences and mentoring, check out this Journalism Diversity, Equity and Inclusion Tracker spreadsheet (it’s incredibly useful!).